acenet-arc/cloud_from_a_to_z/_extras/readings.md

 There are also some youtube videos which give an overview of what OpenStack is: [OpenStack 101 - What is OpenStack?](https://youtu.be/Qz5gyDenqTI) and [What is OpenStack?](https://youtu.be/SnsWf0hyDXc).

 Finally the [OpenStack user documentation](http://docs.openstack.org/user-guide/) is a good reference once you have begun working with OpenStack.
 Also there is some documentation specific to the Compute Canada Cloud on the Compute Canada [wiki](https://docs.computecanada.ca/wiki/CC-Cloud).
-The wiki content is a work in progress but does have some useful instructions for common tasks while working with VMs and OpenStack.
+The wiki content is a work in progress but does have some useful instructions for common tasks encountered while working with VMs and OpenStack.